Residential Mortgage

 The first step in purchasing a home is to obtain a mortgage pre-approval.
 Through pre-approval, your income and credit score are evaluated, allowing you to determine how much you can borrow and what your monthly payments will be.
 This makes the home shopping process more efficient and saves time.

 A free consultation can help calculate your income and expenses to determine your maximum monthly payment.
-You can also explore various options that fit your credit score, personal situation, and future plans.
 A detailed Pre-approval Letter can give you a competitive edge when submitting an offer to purchase a home.

 Once you’ve decided on a property and submitted the required documents and application, you can receive a Loan Estimate (LE) within 3 days.
-The Loan Estimate includes all details about the loan, such as the interest rate, monthly payments, repayment term, and fees.
-You can also compare at least 3-4 pre-approval offers.
+The Loan Estimate includes all details about the loan, such as the interest rate, monthly payments, repayment term, and the closing fees.
+In addition, you can compare multiple pre-approvals and select the loan with the best terms that are suitable for your personal situation and plans.

 Consultations can be done over the phone, and applications can be completed via KakaoTalk or video call.
 Documents are exchanged via email.